debMan/cheatSheets/lpic2-cheatsheet.md

    which is very small and then boot loader finds kernel and run it.
 2. UEFI:
    Computers which based on UEFI (Unified Extensible Firmware Interface) has an ESP (EFI System Partition).
-Windows used this abiity very well, but in linux still prefared to using boot loader.
+Windows used this ability very well, but in linux still prefared to using boot loader.
 Usually thr ESP has FAT partition type and mounted at `/boot/efi`.
 EFI has a mini boot loader which named **Boot Manager** and in linux the `efibootmgr` could manage EFI menues.
 Linux